Everybit-legacy/everybit.js/whitepaper/README.md

 There are no rules about the other fields which can be included in payload, other than technical limitations to how they are specified (keys must be alphanumeric and less than 128 characters, values must be storable in JSON format).

-Note: The order of the top-level fields is important.
-For a puff to be verifiable the top-level fields (username, routes, previous, version, payload and sig) must conform to the order listed above.
-Field names within payload should conform to the order listed above, but that ordering is not currently required.

 The version field corresponds to the version of the specification used by the puff.
 Right now the current version is 0.4.X.
 Until version 1.0 is reached, there may be changes to the structure of a puff.
 However, by specifying a version with each puff, it should be easier to deal with backward and forward compatibility issues.

 In order to re-publish someone else's content, the entire puff is bundled up and put into the content field of the new puff, with type specified as "puff".

+<a name="ordermatters"></a>
+##The importance of ordering
+The JS specifications state that an object is an unordered collection of properties.
+This means the order of traversal of the keys of an object may vary between browsers.
+Additionally, two otherwise identical objects may have different property orderings even within the same browser.
+When those objects are serialized their string forms will not be identical even though the objects are value-wise equivalent.
+Their signatures won't match and they won't validate properly.

+Fortunately, all modern browsers order the keys of freshly created objects the same way (so long as they don't include  numeric keys).
+By creating a fresh object, EveryBit.js sidesteps these issues, and also prevents any clumsily added decoration properties from blocking validation.

 <a name="decentralizingusernames"></a>
 ###Decentralizing the username system
-At present, updates to username records must be performed using a single API access point at https://<span></span>i.cx/api/users/api.php.
+At present, updates to username records must be performed using a single API access point at https://<span>i</span>.cx/api/users/api.php.

 Although not yet fully distributed, the username system has been built from the beginning with the needs of decentralization and trustless consensus in mind.
 No private data is stored in username records, so the records can be held in a distributed way by all participants in the system, without worry about who has access to the data.
 The initial reservation of a username still requires authorization from an initial provider, but because all key update requests need to be signed by the current owner of the username, and because every key change results in a new record, all changes can verified back to the original registration.